chrisnajman/local-build-pipeline-for-static-websites/README.md

 - Any images in `images/` are copied to `local/images/`.
 - Any JSON files in `json/` are copied to `local/json/`.
+  - JavaScript paths do not need manual updating.
+Because `esbuild` bundles everything into `index.min.js`, any relative imports (including references to JSON files) continue to work without requiring changes.
 - The `local/` folder is fully self-contained; you can open `index.html` from this folder in any browser and **the app will run without a server**.

 ## NPM Requirements